How we operate

 'Pins' bursting through the bark of a Vineyard black oak log

-• No ‘incentivized’ cutting: we work with island businesses to salvage chipper bound wood from construction and industrial sites- and grow food on it!
+• No ‘incentivized’ cutting: we work with licensed operators to utilize treetops otherwise unsuitable for lumber that would be chipped or burned- and grow food on it!

 • Back to the soil: spent logs are essentially compost!
-Our waste is quickly converted topsoil.
+Our waste is quickly converted back to topsoil, with the help of the fungus itself

 Jack and Truman stacking newly inoculated logs in our beautiful incubation area- we rely on the natural climate and forest canopy to provide optimal conditions for log colonization